TeleSign/colibri-docs/README.md

 # Colibri Documentation System

+This site documents Colibri, a framework-agnostic component library for building web UIs in JavaScript.
+Colibri was designed and is maintained by [Telesign](https://www.telesign.com/), part of the Proximus Group of companies.

-The Colibri Documentation System is built using Storybook, providing an interactive environment for documenting components, design guidelines, and usage patterns.
+Our documentation system is built using Storybook, providing an interactive environment for documenting components, design guidelines, and usage patterns.

 ## Table of Contents